 Work Accidents and Premise Liability

-These includes injuries which are suffered by employees at their working places due to the failure of the employer to secure the working environment or failure to provide safety measures that could have protected employees and prevented such accidents.
+These include injuries which are suffered by employees at their working places due to the failure of the employer to secure the working environment or failure to provide safety measures that could have protected employees and prevented such accidents.

 Usually, this right could also be enforced where the working platform falls beneath or below the standard provided by the state and a personal injury is caused to another due to that shortcoming.